1928 United States presidential election in Wisconsin

-Vote

 When Senator John J. Blaine endorsed Smith in late September, it became clear that La Follette's endorsement of him had been shared by other prominent Progressives, despite his son urging that sides not be taken.
 Polls in October, after both candidates had campaigned in the state, viewed Wisconsin as close but leaning toward Smith.
 However, when the polls closed, it became clear Hoover was showing greater strength than expected even in the pro-Catholic eastern region, and when returns from Milwaukee came in later Smith did not receive the projected two-to-one majority.